 Music Publishing revenues benefited from a \$12 million favorable impact of foreign currency exchange rates, which was offset by a \$14 million decrease in mechanical and performance revenues principally related to the industry-wide decline in sales of physical recorded music product and a lower number of top-performing songs in comparison to the comparable period in the prior year, offset in part by increased royalties of \$9 million from sales in newer formats, such as music DVDs and mobile phone ring tones.
 Synchronization royalties increased by \$4 million due to favorable market opportunities and continued increases in sales in newer formats, such as music DVDs.
-Print revenues declined by approximately \$4 million, which was due, in part, to the shifting of focus to selling the business, which will occur in the third quarter of 2005.
+Print revenues declined by approximately \$4 million, which was due, in part, to the shifting of focus to selling the business, and that sale was closed on May 31, 2005.